ikluzak/kodebuild/README.md

 ###prerequisites:
 - Assumes you have a buildspec.yml in your current folder
 - Must have Docker installed
-- You will need to build the Docker image that I have included in ./nodejs/6.3.1 based on the AWS CodeBuild Docker image.
+- For now, you will need to build the Docker image that I have included in ./nodejs/6.3.1 based on the AWS CodeBuild Docker image.

 ```